andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/3-nuances-of-swift-extensions.md

 }
 ```

-&#8220;What??
+"What??
 Why?&#8221;, I thought to myself&#8230;

 My reasoning as to why extensions defined within the same file behave this way is because when it comes down to it, I could have just written the extension's implementation as part of the Type itself and it would have had the same effect.

-I'm _in the source file_ of the Type I'm &#8220;extending&#8221;.
+I'm _in the source file_ of the Type I'm "extending&#8221;.
 So whether I write the additional functionality as an extension for the Type, or just define what would have been in the extension _inside the Type, itself_, the net effect is the same.

-Therefore, the compiler essentially says, &#8220;I see this extension being defined, but there's really no point.
+Therefore, the compiler essentially says, "I see this extension being defined, but there's really no point.
 It's in the same file that the Type is defined in&#8230; so the developer _could have_ just written all this code within the Type itself&#8230; so I'll let him/her refer to `private` code blocks.&#8221;

 **Update:** My reasoning above reveals that I truly didn't have an understanding of Swift access control.
-I recommend giving my followup article titled [&#8220;Clarifying Swift Access Control&#8221;][1] a read for more details!
+I recommend giving my followup article titled ["Clarifying Swift Access Control&#8221;][1] a read for more details!

 <a name="defined-separate-file" class="jump-target"></a>